 Kicking off an extensive programme of St Patrick’s celebrations around the world, Tourism Ireland co-sponsored a special reception in the House of Lords in London today.
-The event, celebrating British-Irish relations, was attended by Agriculture Minister Michael Creed, Tourism Minister Shane Ross, members of the House of Lords and House of Commons, as well as leaders of the Irish community living in London, influential travel trade, business tourism and media contacts.
+The event, celebrating British-Irish relations, was attended by Northern Ireland Secretary of State Karen Bradley, members of the House of Lords and House of Commons, as well as leaders of the Irish community living in London, influential travel trade, business tourism and media contacts.

-Shailesh Vara MP, Parliamentary Under Secretary of State for Northern Ireland; Julie Wakley, Tourism Ireland; Tourism Minister Shane Ross; Mark Henry, Tourism Ireland; and Conor McGinn, Labour MP, at the St Patrick’s reception in the House of Lords in London co-sponsored by Tourism Ireland.
+Julie Wakley, Tourism Ireland; Karen Bradley, Secretary of State for Northern Ireland; The Baroness Harris of Richmond; Senator Frank Feighan; and Mark Henry, Tourism Ireland, at the St Patrick’s reception in the House of Lords in London co-sponsored by Tourism Ireland.

 Notes To Editors

 - Tourism Ireland is the organisation responsible for promoting the island of Ireland overseas as a leading holiday destination.

 - Tourism is the island of Ireland’s largest indigenous industry; responsible for in excess of 4% of GNP in the Republic of Ireland and employing around 325,000 people across the island.

 - In 2018, we welcomed around 11.2 million overseas visitors to the island of Ireland, delivering revenue of approximately €6.1 billion.

 - Tourism Ireland’s international website is www.ireland.com, 29 market sites available in 11 language versions around the world, which attracted 20.3 million visitors in 2018.